 The decision on which procedure is best for you will depend on how poor your vision is, your age and any other eye conditions you might have such as early cataracts.
 As a general guide, WG-LASIK is better for 40-55 year olds with otherwise heathy eyes, and Refractive Lens Exchange is better for those over 55.

 Refractive lens exchange can be used to insert Multifocal Lens implants that can give a good range of focus but compromise night-time driving and give less sharpness and contrast in many real life situations.

 A free assessment with our team is the best step to find out which is the best procedure for your eyes – either a Virtual Assessment over the phone or a comprehensive assessment with our team at Re:Vision.
 We will discuss very carefully which options are a right match for you and the things you use your eyes for day to day.

 Presbyopia is a normal part of the aging process, and we’re all going to have to deal with it sometime after age 40.
 Whichever option you choose – eyeglasses, contact lenses or vision correction procedures, you’ll be able to easily read messages on your phone or a book to your granddaughter without any trouble.

-Want 20/20 in 2020?
-Are you tired of waiting for the right time?
-Let’s make things easier for you… We are offering you an opportunity to fast track your vision correction dream by getting your laser suitability assessment and laser eye surgery done on the same day!
-So fast track your 20/20 happiness and check out the dates available to get it done in one day!
+Same-Day Sight is primarily suited for people outside of Auckland, we are offering you an opportunity to fast track your vision correction dream by getting your laser suitability assessment and laser eye surgery done on the same day!
+Ask our team for availability of the next dates...